Small Laundry Room Makeovers: 15 Real-Life Stackable Setups

 This is the setup that makes people reconsider their entire laundry room.
 The sage green floor-to-ceiling cabinetry is so cohesive, the Samsung stacked unit fits so precisely, and the butcher block counter is so warm that this room barely reads as a utility space.
 It looks like a high-end kitchen nook.

-r/MadDrewOB built a full-height built-in system that makes the laundry function disappear into the wall.
+A full-height built-in system makes the laundry function practically disappear into the wall.
 Sage green shaker cabinets run floor to ceiling on both sides.
 One vertical column holds open cubbies filled with rattan baskets and leather pull tabs.
 To the right, a butcher block counter with under-cabinet lighting and a white subway tile backsplash creates a folding and sorting workstation.
-A linen skirt hides whatever is stored below.
+A linen skirt hides whatever lives below.

 11. The Engineered Room: Teal Walls + Raised Machines + Built-In Robot Vacuum Bay

-The robot vacuum bay is the feature nobody asked for but everyone needs.
-Most people leave their robot vacuum parked randomly in the middle of the floor or awkwardly crammed under furniture.
+The robot vacuum bay is the feature nobody specifically asked for but everyone secretly needs.
+Most people leave their robot vacuum parked awkwardly in the middle of the floor or crammed under furniture.
 A recessed bay built into the pedestal at the exact right dimensions makes it look completely deliberate.
 Because it is.

-The geometric floor tile in cream and gold deserves its own mention.
+The geometric floor tile in cream and gold deserves its own mention too.
 Pattern in a small room works when the rest of the palette stays controlled.
-This room demonstrates that principle cleanly.
-Patterned tile costs about the same as standard tile once you account for a small floor area, and the impact is dramatically different.
+Patterned tile costs about the same as standard tile for a small floor area, and the impact is dramatically different.

 12. The Hybrid Space: Pantry-Laundry Closet with Counter Workspace

-r/leakmydata built a side-by-side LG setup into a closet that also serves as a pantry.
-The upper portion of the closet holds adjustable shelves packed with spices, baking supplies, and condiments.
+A side-by-side LG setup lives inside a closet that also serves as a pantry.
+The upper portion holds adjustable shelves packed with spices, baking supplies, and condiments.
 A butcher block countertop spans both machines and holds cleaning supplies plus a countertop toaster oven.
 A spice rack mounted just outside the closet on the right wall captures overflow pantry storage.

 13. The Design Statement: Black Stacked Samsung + Brass Chandelier + White Shaker Cabs

-r/gjanegoodall put together a small laundry room that shows how much one design-forward fixture shifts the tone of an entire space.
 That brass chandelier communicates that this room was intentionally designed.
+One design-forward fixture shifts the tone of an entire space.
 The black stacked machines create a bold focal point.
 The white cabinets and utility sink on the opposite wall provide balance without competing.

 The herringbone floor in warm brick tones is the second hero of this room.
-The pattern and warm color palette contrast effectively against the cool white walls and cabinets, and the brick tone visually connects to the large wicker basket on the floor.
+The pattern and warm color palette contrast effectively against the cool white walls, and the brick tone visually connects to the large wicker basket on the floor.
 These material relationships are what separate rooms that feel designed from rooms that just got furnished.

 14. The Hidden Laundry: Under-Stair Nook + Bifold Doors + Custom Cubbies

-Under-stair laundry nooks are one of the most clever uses of dead space in a home.
+Under-stair laundry nooks are one of the cleverest uses of dead space in a home.
 This one adds custom built-in cubbies that make the whole setup feel considered from floor to ceiling.

-r/MjmNewby built a side-by-side LG setup into the space beneath a staircase, hidden behind bifold doors that open to reveal a custom built-in surround.
+A side-by-side LG setup lives beneath a staircase, hidden behind bifold doors that open to reveal a custom built-in surround.
 The machines sit on a warm wood-grain floor flanked by a three-cubby shelving unit built into the available space above and between them.
 White pull-out drawers sit in the center cubby.
 Side cubbies hold bins and a laundry basket.
 Medium-stained wood tones against white machines create a clean, intentional contrast.

 The bifold doors are everything in this setup.
 They make the laundry zone completely disappear when you’re not using it.
 For a space in a hallway or near a living area, that ability to close and conceal is worth more than almost any other feature.

 Custom cubbies in an under-stair configuration aren’t an advanced project if you’re comfortable with basic carpentry.
-The main challenge is accounting for the angled ceiling line above the space.
-The framing is where the complexity lives; the finishing is straightforward.
+The main challenge is accounting for the angled ceiling line above.
+The framing is where the complexity lives.
+The finishing is pretty straightforward from there.

 15. The Real-Life Room: Dark Graphite LG + White Shaker Cabs + Farmhouse Signs

-The last setup in this list is the most relatable one.
+The last setup on this list is the most relatable one.
 Laundry piled on the machines, a pet leash hanging on the wall, and a couple of farmhouse signs doing most of the personality work.
 That’s an actual laundry room in an actual house.
+No staging.
+No pretending.

-r/Bbrotman23 shares a space most of us recognize.
 The dark graphite LG front-loaders look sharp beneath three-door white shaker upper cabinets with brushed nickel knobs.
 Gray wall paint ties the machines and cabinets together without requiring them to match.
-One sign reads “Single and Clean,” which is either deeply relatable or deeply concerning depending on the week.
+One sign reads “Single and Clean,” which is either deeply relatable or deeply concerning depending on the week. 🙂

 The personality is there.
 The function needs a boost.
 The one missing piece is a counter.
-A simple laminate shelf installed above the machines would provide a dedicated folding surface and eliminate the pile-on-top-of-machines situation visible here.
-That single addition, somewhere between $50 and $150 in materials, makes this room noticeably more functional and significantly less chaotic-looking.
+A simple laminate shelf installed above the machines would provide a dedicated folding surface and eliminate the pile-on-top-of-machines situation that’s clearly happening here.
+That single addition costs somewhere between $50 and $150 in materials and makes the room noticeably more functional and significantly less chaotic-looking.

 The farmhouse signage does more than you’d expect, though.
 Small decorative touches make a utility room feel like a room someone actually cares about.
 That matters more than most people admit.